TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 9 - Other Dashboards/3.9.4-role-based-dashboard/_index.md

     -   Is any VM or ESXi near its peak in network?
 Which VXLAN is the busiest?

     -   Who are the top consumer for each physical data center?
-What’s their workload pattern?
+What's their workload pattern?

     -   How is the workload distributed in this shared environment?